jack-williams1/otago_seismicity_rate_modelling/nshm_urz/ReadMe.md

 ## PREAMBLE

 Analyse earthquake forecasts developed from the NZ NSHM 2022 Distributed Seismicity Model (DSM).
 The DSM has two components: Multiplicative hybrid forecast (Rastin et al 2024), and Uniform Rate Zones (Iturrieta et al 2022, 2024).
 These have then been combined using a floor ensemble method (Iturrieta et al 2024).
-Note, the multiplicative forecast is for 100 years, whilst the URZ forecasts are for 50-years.
+Note, the multiplicative forecast is for 100-years, whilst the URZ forecasts are for 50-years.
 These codes provide the ability to extract and analyse forecast rates for spatial cells contained within the Otago study area

 ## INPUTS